-As we prepare for the World Meeting of Families in Dublin this Aug, it is worth remembering that our faith and our core values are passed on primarily in the home.
+As we head into the summer and schools are out it is worth remembering that our faith and our core values are passed on primarily in the home.
+Especially this year as we come out of the pandemic children will have questions and will be reacting or trying to make sense of the disruption they have felt.
 TV advertisements for responsible drinking often end up with the reminder 'Your children are watching you'.
 And if a child's behaviour at school is particularly difficult, who does the school call in to enlist help?
 The parents, of course!
 Most parents are not trained teachers but, for better or for worse, they are the prime nurturers in faith of their children.